mc-build/mc-build.github.io/docs/getting-started.md

 - `my_epic_datapack` - This is the root folder of your project.
     - `pack.mcmeta` - This file is identical to a vanilla `pack.mcmeta` file.
-    - `src` - This folder is where you'll write your MC-Build code.
+    - `src/` - This folder is where you'll write your MC-Build code.
-    - `data` - MC-Build will compile your code into this folder, which is the same structure as a vanilla data pack.
+    - `data/` - MC-Build will compile your code into this folder, which is the same structure as a vanilla data pack.
     - `mcb.config.js` - The configuration file for your project.

 ## Building Your Project